desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/sky-EXPID.rst

 ``data[i]`` is the 2D sky camera frame number ``i``.
 Row ``i`` of the SKYCAM[01]T table will contain the metadata about that frame, *e.g.* the DATE-OBS and EXPTIME.

-*Needs confirmation*: SKYCAM1 and SKYCAM0 may appear in any order?
-Will there ever be any HDUs besides these?

 FITS Header Units
 =================